mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 - endpoint_name: a name identifying the remote or local endpoint, including port
 - configuration: a platform-specific configuration object for configuring certificates, name resolution contexts, cached cryptographic state, etc.

+## Configuration

+[EDITOR'S NOTE: add entry points for configurability, and make configuability consistent. system level and application level configuration. probably wrap all this in a configuration object.]

+# Implementation Considerations

+[EDITOR'S NOTE: note what underlying transports must provide.
+Declare that Post works without object framing, but it's kind of useless.
+Necessary to show that you can port to Post even if your other endpoint is TCP-only.
+If there is no framing available in the underlying transport, send() fails.
+If there are too many open streams, open_stream() fails.
+Provide a deframe() handler to allow the application to turn a stream into objects over raw TCP.]

 # Example Connection Patterns

 ## Client-Server